-Fees for The Mindfulness Centre's August Retreat 2023 with John Peacock and Bernat Font: The rates are not confirmed.
-We hope to offer rates which continue to reflect our intention that anyone who would like to attend can do so, through collective generosity.
-Prices include accommodation, all food, teaching and administration.
+Donations: We hope to offer rates which continue to reflect our intention that anyone who would like to attend can do so, through collective generosity.
+Please consider making a donation, no matter how small.

 Pay for yourself and help support one person to join on a Bursary with any further donation you feel able to offer.

-For those in financial hardship who cannot afford our full priced rate (see below for more) - talk to the orgnaisers about your situation and we will do our best to accommodate you.
+For those in financial hardship who cannot afford our full priced rate (see below for more) - talk to the organisers about your situation and we will do our best to accommodate you.

 Cancellations up to 1st June 2023 will incur a €50 administration fee.